TrinhBTo/QueryFromDB/README.md

 # QueryFromDB Project

 This project involves creating a website that demonstrates the integration of multiple cloud services, including object storage and NoSQL databases.
-The project is a functional web application is hosted in Microsoft Azure.
+The project is a functional web application hosted in Microsoft Azure.

 ## Overview